Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 Furthermore, the simple design of this stainless steel coffee press is very appealing.

-The construction is double-wall, which means that the thick metal retains heat for longer.
+The construction is double-wall, which means that the thick metal retains heat for longer, while the handle remains cold to the touch.

 The Magicafè maker is also capable of producing a smooth and nice cup of Joe.
 Still, you’ll most likely find a bit of sediment at the bottom of your cup (but I’d say a negligible amount).